 “I announce to German history now the entry of my homeland into the German Reich,” he declared as he and his troops reached Vienna.

 The campaign against Viennese Jews began overnight.
 Jews were rounded up and forced out of the city.
 Houses and shops were plundered.
-Anti-Jewish laws were swiftly enacted.
-Jews could not go to school, nor hold most jobs, nor ride public transportation.
-Jewish children could not own bicycles.
-Suddenly, non-Jewish friends who in earlier times would have greeted their Jewish acquaintances on the street, hastily crossed to the other side when they saw someone Jewish.
+Anti-Jewish laws were put in place.
+Jews could not own a business nor hold most jobs.
+They were not permitted to ride public transportation.
+Jewish children could not own bicycles or go to school.
+Suddenly, non-Jewish friends who in earlier times would have greeted their Jewish acquaintances on the street, hastily crossed to the other side when they spotted someone Jewish.

 After the Anschluss, Joseph tried to liquidate his business so the family could leave.
-As tensions spread among Vienna’s Jewish community, both he and Fritzi were sent to Umschulung, a retraining program that focused on trades and manual labor.
+As tensions spread among Vienna’s Jewish community, both he and Fritzi decided to go to AN Umschulung, a retraining program that focused on trades and manual labor.
 Joseph, who always had an artistic streak, learned to design belts and purses.
 Fritzi learned to sew on leather and left the Umschulung with a document certifying her as a qualified seamstress.

 The Road to Riga

-The family already had passports — stamped by now with the pink “J” that identified them as Jewish — and through his attorney, Joseph learned the family could obtain tourist visas to travel to Latvia.
-Then, in August 1938, a friend who had joined ranks with the Nazis warned Joseph that if he returned home that night, he would either be killed or deported to a camp.
+The Diamant family already had passports — stamped by now with the pink “J” that identified them as Jewish — and through his attorney, Joseph learned the family could obtain tourist visas to travel to Latvia.
+Then, in August 1938, a friend who had joined ranks with the Nazis warned Joseph that if he returned home that night, he would either be arrested and deported to a concentration camp, or possibly killed.
 Joseph stayed away, returning five days later to gather up Fritzi and little Evie.

-There had been payoffs, and as Fritzi later told Evie, they strode past people waiting in line as they boarded the train for Riga, the capital of Latvia.
+There had been payoffs, enabling them to obtain visas and tickets for the trains.
+Others were not so lucky.
+As Fritzi later told Evie, they strode past people waiting in line as they boarded the train for Riga, the capital of Latvia.

-Joseph was gregarious, and on the train, he befriended a man who connected the family with a lawyer in Riga.
+By nature, Joseph was gregarious.
+On the train, he befriended a man who connected the family with a lawyer in Riga.
 The Diamants became friends with the attorney and his family, and in their two years in Riga, celebrated Jewish holidays at his home.

 Other relatives had joined the Diamants in Riga, and together they set up a small business, making belts and purses that they then sold to stores.